signavio/tech-blog/_posts/2018-07-10-java-stream-collect-pitfalls.md

         .collect(Collectors.toMap(Person::getId, Person::getName));
 ```

-We get an `IllegalStateException` saying we have a duplicate key (what is true), but the message does not contain the duplicated key which is `1`.
+We get an `IllegalStateException` saying we have a duplicate key (which is true), but the message does not contain the duplicated key which is `1`.
 It describes the value for the duplicated key that is already in the map, which is `"alpha"`.
 If you don't know that the message contains the value and not the key, this can get really confusing when you are searching for that key to resolve the problem.